AlexaCRM/alexacrm.github.io/integration-cds/twig.md

 ### Access the current user record {% include icds_premium.html %}

-Use the `user` object to check whether the current user is bound, and to access the bound CDS record values.
+Use the `user` object to check whether the current user is bound, and to access the bound Dataverse Integration record values.
 See [user binding](../user-binding/).

 The following object members are available: